PawelWorwa/DataGenerator/README.md

-﻿# DataGenerator
+# DataGenerator Library
 ## Basic information
 After couple of test project's using Selenium Webdriver I've noticed, that I'm implementing several methods used for data generation over and over again.
 I've fought *wouldyn't it be nice and easier to have them implemented once inside external library?*.
 It would...

-I've done some research and found couple of good sites that enabled to generate required data.
-Those pages had an downside though - data was provided only by web page and therefore, unusable from tests performed on different application.
+I've done some research and found couple of good sites that enabled generation of required data.
+Those pages had an downside though - data was provided only by web page and therefore, unusable(inaccessible) from tests without external input files.

 To My wonder, I was unable to find and library that could be included within Selenium project.
 Because I'm a little bit tired from reimplementing those methods over and over again...
 I've created My own library that enables:
 * generation of PESEL number (both male and female) for provided age;